 - Units are ppm (CaCO3 equivalent), mg/L (1 ppm = 1 mg/L), grains per gallon or gpg (1 ppm = 0.05842 gpg).

-Classification of hardness by the USGS:
+Classification of hardness by University of Florida Extension:

 |Classification||Hardness in ppm|